-Offices or Branch Offices between the hours of 8.30 am

-and 5.00 pm, Monday to Friday.
+Offices or Branch Offices between the hours of 8.30 am and 5.00 pm, Monday to Friday.

-Bordertown Council Office: 43 Woolshed Street, Bordertown SA 5268

-- Keith Council Office: 34 Hender Street, Keith SA 5267 - Padthaway General Store, 15 Memorial Drive, Padthaway SA 5271
+- Bordertown Council Office: 43 Woolshed Street, Bordertown SA 5268 - Keith Council Office: 34 Hender Street, Keith SA 5267 - Padthaway General Store, 15 Memorial Drive, Padthaway SA 5271

-Cheque, Credit Card and Debit card payments will be accepted.
+We accept Cheque, Credit card and Debit card payments.

 Council has adopted a Rates Hardship Policy to make extended payment provisions of payments by deferred arrangement available where the payment of rates will cause a ratepayer demonstrable hardship.
-Any ratepayer who may, or is likely to experience difficulty with meeting the standard payment arrangements is invited to contact the Council Office to discuss alternative arrangements.
+Any ratepayer who may or is likely to experience difficulty with meeting the standard payment arrangements is invited to contact the Council Office to discuss alternative arrangements.
 All such inquiries are treated confidentially.

-Council's Rates Hardship Policy is available from Council's website www.tatiara.sa.gov.au or by contacting our offices.
+The Rates Hardship Policy is available from Council's website www.tatiara.sa.gov.au or by contacting our offices.